BTTC11-01: Randomized, double-blind, placebo-controlled trial of lacosamide for seizure prophylaxis in patients with High-Grade Gliomas

 use of placebo in this trial is to determine if the use of aeDs post-operative reduces the incidence or onset of seizures in patients newly diagnosed with high-grade glioma (HGG).

 Patients with histologically confirmed supratentorial high-grade glioma will be eligible for this protocol.

 All patients must sign an informed consent indicating that they are aware of the investigational nature of this study.

 Patients must have signed an authorization for the release of their protected health information.

-Patients must be > 18 years old.
+Patients must be > or equal to 18 years old.

 2 weeks prior to registration.

 In the opinion of the treating investigator, patients must have adequate cognitive abilities to